wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 This command installs the Operator into OpenShift and registers it with the Operator Lifecycle Manager (OLM).
 After this, you'll be able to watch and manage your Operator via the OpenShift UI, just like the Operators that come with OpenShift (Figure 5).
 ![Image 5: The installed Operator in OpenShift UI][image-5]

-You can create a new instance of the service in the UI by clicking Installed Operators→PersonService→Create PersonService, or by executing the following at the command line:
+You can create a new instance of the service in the UI by clicking **Installed Operators→PersonService→Create PersonService**, or by executing the following at the command line:

 ```bash
 $ oc apply -f config/samples/charts_v1alpha1_personservice